Why Are My Monstera Leaves Curling? (11 Causes & Solutions)

 5. Pest Infestation

-Mealybugs, spider mites, and scale insects are all common pests that can infest Monstera plants and cause the leaves to curl.
+Mealybugs, aphids, spider mites, and scale insects are all common pests that can infest Monstera plants and cause the leaves to curl.

-Pests can also cause the plant to become stunted and produce fewer leaves.
+An insect infestation can also cause the plant to become stunted and produce fewer leaves.

 How To Fix It